 What is surrogacy and is it legal in the UK?

-Surrogacy is where a woman (known as the surrogate) agrees to gestate a child on behalf of a couple who would like to become parents (known as the ‘intended parents’).
-After the baby is born, parental status is transferred to the intended parents.
+Surrogacy is where somebody (known as the ‘surrogate’) becomes pregnant with and then gives birth to a child on behalf of a person or couple who would like to become parents (known as the ‘intended parents’).
+After the baby is born, the intention is that parental status is transferred to the intended parents.

 There are two types of surrogacy: